 Ecological Building Systems is the sole distributor for Diasen Products in the UK and Ireland.
 Our popular range of Diasen products, including Diathonite, is in-stock and available for delivery nationwide.

 Technical Support Engineer (MEng Civil Engineer, CEPHD)

-Born and raised in Greece, Ilias graduated from the Polytechnic school of Civil Engineers of Patras University and for many years ran his own Design and Construction company prior to moving to the UK to join Ecological.
+Born and raised in Greece, Ilias graduated from the Polytechnic school of Civil Engineers of Patras University and for many years ran his own Design and Construction company prior to joining Ecological.
 Since 2013, he has been heavily involved with low energy consumption in building projects.
 He was the first person in the Hellenic Passive House Institute to gain the International Certification of a Certified Passive House Designer.
 Ilias played a significant part of the first Certified Passive House project (Enerphit) in the south eastern Mediterranean area “Passivistas”.